Checking your property after a major incident

 - Spray paint the building with warnings prohibiting entry.

-- Use security fences if the risk is severe.
+- Use barriers (eg tape), or security fences if the risk is severe.

 - live electrical, mains gas, sewerage or water issues